stijn-dejongh/lovecraft_public_domain/raw_converts/mys.md

 At length it was Decided Something must be done, Notes were compared.
 Three abductions were found to have taken place Dissapearance of John Griggs, Henry John, & Dahabea, were recalled.
-Finally Advertisements were issued offering &pound;5000 reward for the capture of Manuel Ruello, Ship, Prisoners, &amp; crew.
+Finally Advertisements were issued offering &pound;5000 reward for the capture of Manuel Ruello, Ship, Prisoners, & crew.
 When exciting News reached London!
 An unknown Brig with no name was wrecked of The Florida Keys in America!

     Chapter V